Save time and money with Loans Canada

 Avoid these common mortgage application mistakes, click here.

-How to Compare Mortgage Offers
+How to Compare Mortgage Offers in Burnaby

 Whether you are in Burnaby or any other city across this country, there are likely multiple different lenders that can help you secure a mortgage.
 But with so many options, how do you compare one mortgage offer to another?
 Of course, you need to consider the interest rate.
 An interest rate difference of even one single percentage point could make your mortgage thousands of dollars cheaper or more expensive.